ScrumBoardTeam/HFU-Scrum-Board/README.txt

 1 - Download the 'finalBoard' folder.

-2 - Upload the complete folder 'scrumBoard' to your webspace.
+2 - Upload the complete folder to your webspace.

 3 - Create a MySQL-database on the same server called 'scrumboard'.
     You can use: CREATE DATABASE scrumboard;